Michèle Flournoy: Hypothetical role in Biden administration (2020)

 Flournoy was widely speculated to be a leading contender to serve as secretary of defense under President Joe Biden.
-She was tarnished by liberal critics for her international consulting and private equity associations whereas her colleague, Antony Blinken was not.
+She was tarnished by liberal critics for her international consulting and private equity associations.

 During the 2020 presidential transition of Joe Biden, Flournoy had been viewed as being "at the top of Biden's list" to be Secretary of Defense.
 In December 2020, Gen. Lloyd Austin was reported to have been chosen instead.

 In a webinar hosted by the Israel Policy Forum in June 2020, Flournoy expressed concern that Israel's proposed unilateral annexation of the West Bank could lead Congress to deny almost $4 billion in annual US aid to Israel.
 "I would hate to see some in Congress decided they are going to hold hostage our security assistance to Israel as a way of protesting their policies in the West Bank."
 Flournoy added that a fraying of the US-Israel relationship would be disastrous for US interests.

 During the 2020 US presidential election, Flournoy stated that she opposed lifting economic sanctions against North Korea and Iran, though might support waivers for medical supplies during the global COVID-19 pandemic.